EN FR

 • News of the Year:

-This year we added a major module including mappings for integrating heterogeneous data.
-We also refactored and improved compilation-based query rewriting from the previous Graal tool.
-We added a command line interface to interact with the platform.
-Moreover, the tool has been used in several internship and thesis of team, as well as for collaborations with our research partners and industrial actors.
+This year we continued working on the major module including mappings for integrating heterogeneous data.
+We also added the support for reasoning with negation.
+Finally, we also improved our command line interface to interact with the platform.
+Moreover, the tool has been used in several internship and thesis of the team, as well as for collaborations with our research partners.

 • URL: